twosigma/flint/README.md

 ## Getting Started

 ### Starting Point: `TimeSeriesRDD`
 The entry point into all functionalities for time series analysis in Flint is the `TimeSeriesRDD` class or object.
 In high level, a `TimeSeriesRDD` contains an `OrderedRDD` which could be used to represent a sequence of ordering key-value pairs.
-A `TimeSeriesRDD` uses `Long` to represent timestamps in NANOSECONDS as keys and `InternalRow`s as values for `OrderedRDD` to represent a time series data set.
+A `TimeSeriesRDD` uses `Long` to represent timestamps in nanoseconds since epoch as keys and `InternalRow`s as values for `OrderedRDD` to represent a time series data set.

 ### Create `TimeSeriesRDD`